agoncal/agoncal-articles/2020-12-JavaAdvent/README.md

 ## Running the Sample

+The idea is to start the 3 microservices, use them, and then kill both _Kids_ and _Toys_ and still use the _Santa_ microservice (thanks to MicroProfile Fault-Tolerance).

 ### Starting the app

 You need to start the infrastructure first (3 Postgres databases) and then the 3 Quarkus instances: